-3.6.1 A Lack of Progress occurs when

-A) The team captain declares a Lack of Progress.
+- 3.6.1 A Lack of Progress occurs when - A) The team captain declares a Lack of Progress.

-B) A robot fails to retreat from 'visited' black tile.
+- B) A robot fails to retreat from 'visited' black tile.
 For a successful retreat it needs to back up without turning inside the black tile (it has to move straight backwards inside of a black tile).
-See definition of visited, 3.4.4.

-C) A robot or a team member damages the arena.

-D) A team member touches the arena or their robot without permission from a referee.

-3.6.2 If a Lack of Progress occurs, the robot must be returned to the last visited checkpoint.
+See definition of visited tile on rule 3.4.4. - C) A robot or a team member damages the arena. - D) A team member touches the arena or their robot without permission from a referee. - 3.6.2 If a Lack of Progress occurs, the robot must be returned to the last visited checkpoint.
 The robot can be placed in any direction.
-Refer to 3.4.4 for definition of visited tile.

-3.6.3 After a Lack of Progress the team captain may reset (turn on and off) the power supply and program.
+Refer to 3.4.4 for definition of visited tile. - 3.6.3 After a Lack of Progress, the team captain may reset the power supply (turn the robot off and on) and because of this the program is restarted.
 He is not allowed to change the program or give any information about the maze to the robot.